Check out some of our most commonly asked questions below.

 For full details, please see On how many computers can I use my Creative Cloud subscription?

 The University of Arizona is not responsible for preserving the data you created with Adobe Creative Cloud.
 We highly recommend that you take a look at Adobe's guide to manually transferring access between accounts.
+Please reach out our team if you have any additional questions.

 Adobe CC eligibility is based on your primary role at the University of Arizona which is why faculty is unable to request access via the student portal.
 We recommend that faculty requests access as a staff member to get Adobe Creative Cloud up and running.
 The content of the license would be the same both as a student and as a staff member, a Staff Adobe CC License would not have to be renewed every academic year different from the student License.